The ultimate West Canada Guide

 Le Germain Calgary

-The Hotel Le Germain Calgary is located in the heart of Calgary just at the foot of the Calgary Tower.
-It is a perfect starting point of your adventures as it is located only an hour’s drive from the Rockies.
+The Hotel Le Germain Calgary is located in the heart of the city, right at the foot of the Calgary Tower.
+It’s the perfect starting point for your adventures, with the Canadian Rockies just an hour’s drive away.

 Driving time: Calgary to Banff: 1 hour 30 minutes